EnriqueEsparza/startup_weekend/README.md

 Heroku wouldn't let me upload to new repo, was still looking for previous deleted repo.

 Description
-This app allows you to add teams and members for startup weekend
+This app allows you to add teams and members to each team for a Startup Weekend event.

 Author:
 Enrique Esparza

-Setup

-bundle install
-ruby app.rb
+Setup:
+clone Github repo
+bundle the Gemfile in Terminal/CLI.
+Run $ bundle run $ ruby app.rb
+open browser window url: localhost:4567
 License

 This is free and unencumbered software released into the public domain.